mkhuda/dockermi/README.md

 dockermi
 ```

-This command creates a `dockermi.sh` script in the current directory, which contains functions for starting and stopping your Docker services.
+This command creates a `dockermi.sh` script in the current directory, which contains functions for starting and stopping (at the moment) your Docker services.

 ### Annotations in docker-compose.yml